Best Email Security Tools for Google Workspace

 Threats that bypass initial filters require:

 This is critical because lateral phishing—messages sent from a compromised internal account—is rising sharply in Google Workspace environments as attackers exploit OAuth tokens.
-Identity‑driven Workspace attacks increased 127 percent year‑over‑year, demonstrating the need for internal detection layers.
+Identity‑driven Workspace attacks increased 127 percent year‑over‑year, demonstrating the need to contain incidents quickly by disabling access to compromised accounts and restoring normal operations faster.

 4. Encryption & DLP Solutions

 Regulated industries and multi-jurisdictional organizations rely heavily on encryption and DLP controls.
-These tools automatically encrypt messages based on HIPAA, GDPR, PCI, and industry‑specific data categories.
+These tools automatically encrypt messages based on HIPAA, GDPR, PCI, and industry‑specific data categories to help prevent sensitive data exposure and protect sensitive information in regulated workflows.
+Effective policies can also help prevent data leaks from outbound mail.

 5. Security‑Awareness Platforms